Esri/esri-leaflet-renderers/README.md

 1. [Fork and clone Esri Leaflet Renderers](https://help.github.com/articles/fork-a-repo)
 2. `cd` into the `esri-leaflet-renderers` folder
 3. Install the dependencies with `npm install`
-4. Run `npm run build` from the command line.
-This will compile minified source in a brand new `dist` directory.
-Afterward, you can run `npm test` to make sure things are 'all good'.
+4. Run `npm run serve` from the command line.
+This will compile minified source in a brand new `dist` directory, launch a tiny webserver and begin watching the raw source for changes.
+5. Run `npm test` to make sure you haven't introduced a new 'feature' accidently.
 5. Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request)

 ### Limitations